In this Magaluf Majorca travel guide, find out about one of Spain’s most notorious and infamous party resorts.

 Brexit added to pandemic chaos, with bars and restaurants unable to attract the British staff needed.

-But there has also been a great demand on British residents who are already employed.
+But there has also been a great demand for British residents who are already employed.

 As a result, some bars have resulted in desperate measures to attract British workers illegally.